-Amenities: Area is contiguous across RR tracks with Wheelock School and fields and with Water and Conservation Parcels (Elm St to RR tracks) (see above for both).
-Includes large meadow area with trails (known as Haven Road conservation area), gravel pit and other town Water infrastructure, and a wooded area with esker.
+Current use: Water Department gravel pit and storage area close to RR tracks across from wells, otherwise, partially marked conservation land.
+Area is contiguous across RR tracks with Wheelock School and fields and with Water and Conservation Parcels - Elm St to RR tracks (see above for both).
+Includes large meadow area with trails (known as Haven Road conservation area), and a wooded area with esker.
 Bay Circuit Trail passes through from Wheelock School and fields area, crossing RR tracks and then on through wooded area and out to High St. via power line.
+There are other trails as well, forming a nice network, and the area is popular for hiking, running, dog walking and mountain biking.
 Recent Eagle Scout project built new bridge on wet section, replacing one that had been storm damaged.
 Gated access drive comes off of High St down to gravel pit and connects on to Wheelock School and fields drive.